Student Handbook

 procedures help reduce the amount of time it takes to feed students during a 30 minute lunch period.

-- … each teacher will walk a class in two lines quietly to the cafeteria each day during their assigned time.
+- Students walk in two lines quietly to the cafeteria each day during their assigned time.

-- … each class will be seated in a row of tables, and will be dismissed to get lunch by a cafeteria supervisor.
+- Each class will be seated in a row of tables and will be dismissed to get lunch by the cafeteria supervisor(s).

-- … student’s to talk to each other at their tables during their lunch time.
-Yelling in the cafeteria, or to other tables, is not permitted.
+- Students may talk to each other quietly at their tables during their lunchtime.
+Yelling in the cafeteria or to other tables is not permitted.

-- … no backpacks or Chromebooks in the cafeteria.
+- Chromebooks are not allowed in the cafeteria.

-- … at the end of lunch for each class to be dismissed by the teacher in an orderly fashion.
+- At the end of lunch, each class will be dismissed by the cafeteria supervisor(s) to their teacher in an orderly fashion.
 Students will then empty their trays and trash and line up quietly to return to class.

 Bookstore

 The Chapel Hill Treasurer conducts business at the bookstore during the school day.
-On most school days, the bookstore is open from 9:00 am - 10:00 am and 11:15 am - 1:30 PM..
+On most school days, the bookstore is open from 9:15 am - 10:00 am.
 PE uniforms, as well as Giants spirit wear, team lanyards, IDs, Chromebook Chargers, and school supplies, may be purchased there.

 Bookstore Prices (Click HERE)